rajshrivastava/rajshrivastava/README.md

 ## About me 💬

 I hold a Master's degree in Computer Science from [North Carolina State University](https://www.csc.ncsu.edu/).
-During my Masteer's, I had the privilege to contribute as a Graduate Research Assistant at [Innovative Educational Computing Lab](https://www.ieclab.org/) at my university.
+During my Master's, I had the privilege to contribute as a Graduate Research Assistant at [Innovative Educational Computing Lab](https://www.ieclab.org/) at my university.
 I am experienced in various domains in computer science ranging from software development to machine learning!

 ### Technologies I have worked with 🔭